-(1) The address of LPSC is 28-1, Wu Shin Street, Ta Wu Lung Industrial Zone, Keelung City, Taiwan, R.O.C.
+- (1) The address of LPSC is 28-1, Wu Shin Street, Ta Wu Lung Industrial Zone, Keelung City, Taiwan, R.O.C.
 The address of the directors and executive officers of the Company is 3050 E. Hillcrest Drive, Westlake Village, California 91362.
 The address of Vishay Intertechnology, Inc. is 63 Lincoln Highway, Malvern, PA 19355-2120.
-The address of Fidelity Management & Research Company is 82 Devonshire Street, Boston, MA 02109-3614.
+The address of Fidelity Management & Research Company is 82 Devonshire Street, Boston, MA 02109-3614. - (2) The named stockholder has sole voting power and investment power with respect to the shares listed, except as indicated and subject to community property laws where applicable. - (2) Shares which the person (or group) has the right to acquire within 60 days after the Record Date are deemed to be outstanding in calculating the percentage ownership of the person (or group) but are not deemed to be outstanding as to any other person or group.
+Percent of class total does not take into account 717,115 shares held as treasury stock. - (4) LPSC, which holds 2,045,093 shares of Common Stock, as the record holder, is owned by Vishay/LPSC, a joint venture owned 65% by Vishay and 35% by the Lite-On Group.

-- (2) The named stockholder has sole voting power and investment power with respect to the shares listed, except as indicated and subject to community property laws where applicable. - (3) Shares which the person (or group) has the right to acquire within 60 days after April 24, 1998 are deemed to be outstanding in calculating the percentage ownership of the person (or group) but are not deemed to be outstanding as to any other person or group.
-Percent of class total does not take into account 717,115 shares held as treasury stock. - (4) LPSC, which holds 2,045,093 shares of Common Stock, as the record holder, is owned by Vishay/LPSC, a joint venture owned 65% by Vishay and 35% by the Lite-On Group. - (5) Represents shares of Common Stock which the named individual has the right to acquire within 60 days of April 24, 1998, by the exercise of vested stock options. - (6) Represents 1,000 shares of Common Stock held in the name of PaineWebber Trust for the IRA of Mr. Giordano and 40,000 shares of Common Stock which Mr. Giordano has the right to acquire within 60 days of April 24, 1998, by the exercise of vested stock options. - (7) See "Executive Compensation Employment Contracts and Termination of Employment and Change in Control Arrangements" for a discussion of Mr. Morillas' separation agreement. - (8) Includes 76,667 shares of Common Stock which Mr. Liu has the right to acquire within 60 days of April 24, 1998, by the exercise of vested stock options. - (9) Includes 563,667 shares which the directors and executive officers have the right to acquire within 60 days of April 24, 1998, by the exercise of vested stock options, and excludes an additional 213,333 shares which certain directors and executive officers will have the right to acquire upon the exercise of stock options, which options will become exercisable in installments after April 24, 1998.
+- (5) Represents shares of Common Stock which the named individual has the right to acquire within 60 days of the Record Date, by the exercise of vested stock options. - (6) Represents 1,000 shares of Common Stock held in the name of PaineWebber Trust for the IRA of Mr. Giordano and 10,000 shares of Common Stock which Mr. Giordano has the right to acquire within 60 days of the Record Date, by the exercise of vested stock options. - (7) Includes 93,333 shares of Common Stock which Mr. Liu has the right to acquire within 60 days of the Record Date, by the exercise of vested stock options. - (8) Includes 6,667 shares of Common Stock which Mr. Wertz has the right to acquire within 60 days of the Record Date, by the exercise of vested stock options. - (9) Includes 637,000 shares which the directors and executive officers have the right to acquire within 60 days of the Record Date, by the exercise of vested stock options, and excludes an additional 135,000 shares which the directors and executive officers will have the right to acquire upon the exercise of stock options, which options will become exercisable in installments after the Record Date.